-Consumers may love digital media – especially visual and interactive content and high-value customized topics – they have grown to loathe digital advertising.
+Consumers may love digital media – especially visual and interactive content and high-value customized topics – but they have grown to loathe digital advertising.

 - Building relationships

-- Aligned with customer interests
+- Aligning content with customer interests

 When you create valuable content rather than promotional content you see incredible results.
 The proof of content marketing’s effectiveness can be seen in these stats, and it will make you want to cut off a hunk of that budget to invest in content marketing.

 1. Content marketing creates more leads per dollar over paid ads

 A well-executed paid campaign can deliver serious conversions and high ROAS, especially after proper split testing and optimization.
 There’s no doubt revenue and leads can be generated through paid search, social, and display.

 According to a recent study from Kapost, when you stack content marketing against paid it’s content marketing that delivers the highest return thanks to considerably lower up-front costs and continued returns over the long-term.